modesty/pdf2json/readme.md

 More test scripts with different commandline options can be found at *_package.json_*.

+### Disabling Test logs

+During CI/CD, you probably would like to disable unnecessary logs for unit testing.

+The code has two types of logs:

+- The logs that consume the console.log and console.warn APIs;
+- And the logs that consume our own base/shared/util.js log function.

+To disable the first type, you could mock the console.log and console.warn APIs, but to disable the second one, you must set the env variable `PDF2JSON_DISABLE_LOGS` to "1".

 ## Code Example

 * Parse a PDF file then write to a JSON file: